-Most ISRs resolved within an hour after injection, and all ISRs resolved without intervention.
-There were no study discontinuations due to ISRs.
+Most ISRs resolved within an hour after injection and there were no study discontinuations due to ISRs.

 Except for ISRs, the number & severity of AEs did not increase with increasing dose.

 PK analyses support evaluating once-daily and every-other-day dosing regimens for CTI-1601